hoodiecrow/ConsTcl/README.md

 ### Symbols

-Symbols are like little strings that are used to refer to things (variables, including procedure names, etc) or for comparing against each other.
+Symbols are like little immutable strings that are used to refer to things (variables, category labels, collection keys, etc) or for equality comparison against each other.

 #### Symbol class
 ```